stokbaek/simc-discord/README.md

 Here is an example on how it can be done:

 `"executable": "START /B C:\\Simulationcraft^(x64^)\\710-03\\simc.exe",`
-* `START` makes it run in the background, this is needed to get the update icon rotating in discord
+* `START` makes it run in the background, this is needed to give a progress bar in discord
 * `/B` allows output to be written to file
 * `^` is windows way to escape a character.
 If `( )` is not escaped will it fail because it cannot find path